ceedee666/systems-integration/lectures/exchange-formats.md

   </product>
 ```

-#### Key Elements of XML Syntax:
+#### Key Elements of XML Syntax

-XML documents are structured using a combination of tags, elements, attributes, and an optional XML declaration.
-These components together create a flexible framework for defining and exchanging data.
+XML documents are structured using a combination of tags, elements, attributes,
+and an optional XML declaration.
+These components together create a flexible
+framework for defining and exchanging data.

 1. **Tags:** Tags are the fundamental building blocks of an XML document.
 A tag
    is used to define the beginning and end of an element.
 Tags are enclosed in